celalcakiroglu/tsc/_build/html/_sources/CalculusStory.txt

 .. math::
 	f(b)=\frac{1}{0!}f(a)(b-a)^0+\frac{1}{0!}\int_a^bf'(x)dx=p_0+r_0

-Using integration by parts, the :math:`r_0` part of the above equation can be expanded as follows:
+Using `integration by parts`_, the :math:`r_0` part of the above equation can be expanded as follows:

 .. math::
 	r_0&=-\frac{1}{1!}\int_a^bf'(x)d(b-x)\\